Glombs/libertybellenewsletter/monthbymonth.md

 <p>Joe and Kirsty joined us for a couple of days.</p>

 <p>We did Braunston Tunnel for the first time and then moved on to Rugby where Joe and Kirsty left us.
-I ordered a new mattress to replace the very uncomfortable one on the boat hoping that its delivery would coincide with my visit home to take Tarka to the vet for more tablets.</p>
+Tony ordered a new mattress to replace the very uncomfortable one on the boat hoping that its delivery would coincide with my visit home to take Tarka to the vet for more tablets.</p>

 <p>We then cruised on to Coventry with a plan to meet up with Robin there.</p>